strongbrent/docker-debian10-testuser/README.md

 When you exit, the container is automatically removed.

 ## How to Clean Up
-To remove container image, run this command:
+To remove the container image, run this command:
 ```
 make clean
 ```